fwartner/dot/README.md

 - **Dotfiles Synchronization**:
   - Clones your dotfiles repository.
   - Manages symlinks using [GNU Stow](https://www.gnu.org/software/stow/).
-  - Pulls and pushes updates to your dotfiles repository.
+  - Pulls and pushes updates to your dotfiles repository with meaningful commit messages.
+- **Repository Initialization**:
+  - Quickly set up a new dotfiles repository with a basic structure and optional remote origin.
 - **Customizable**:
   - Configure tools, dotfiles repository, and installation preferences using `config.yml`.
 - **Extensible CLI**: Built with [Cobra](https://github.com/spf13/cobra), offering modular commands with flags.